 the right to legal aid.

 There are also special safeguards for children suspected and accused in criminal proceedings.
 For instance, children who are suspects or accused in criminal cases have the right to an individual assessment that identifies their specific needs in terms of protection.

 For further reading, please see the Commission’s webpage on rights of suspect and accused.

+In 2021, the European Commission has launched a survey and consultations to assess whether new rules to protect the rights of vulnerable adults suspected and accused of crimes should be adopted.

 Getting health care abroad